Home » Christmas » Get Your Christmas Budget Ready Before the Holiday Rush

 Image Credit: DragonImages.

-Plan for holiday events and entertainment like parties or activities.
+Holiday events can come with ticket fees, food, or extra spending.
 Set a spending limit to make sure fun doesn’t turn into financial stress.

 To learn more: The Ultimate Christmas Bucket List – 125+ Fun Ideas to Do